-(3) The contracting officer may make the commercial item determination or the decision that the item is not commercial in accordance with the commercial product or commercial service definition at FAR 2.101 or request a DCMA CIG contracting officer make the determination or the decision that the item is not commercial in accordance with the commercial product or commercial service definition at FAR 2.101 by submitting a request to .
+(3) The contracting officer may make the commercial product or commercial service determination or the decision that the item is other than commercial in accordance with the commercial product or commercial service definition at FAR 2.101 or request a DCMA CIG contracting officer make the determination or the decision that the product or service is other than commercial in accordance with the commercial product or commercial service definition at FAR 2.101 by submitting a request to .
 The contracting officer may withdraw the request at any point prior to the determination being made.

-(B) Documenting the commercial item determination.
+(B) Documenting the commercial product or commercial service determination.

-(1) The contracting officer making the determination shall document the market research and rationale supporting a conclusion that the item is or is not commercial and include it in the contract file.
+(1) The contracting officer making the determination shall document the market research and rationale supporting a conclusion that the product or service is commercial or is other than commercial and include it in the contract file.